Tetris-Duel-Team/Tetris-Duel/README.md

 2. Copy the generated `kernel.img` to your SD card, replacing existing file
 3. (Optional) Repeat step 1-3 on second Pi for multiplayer gameplay
-4. Follow the Hardware Setup Guide
+4. Before playing, ensure every component is wired correctly as described in Hardware Setup

 ## Hardware Setup
 ### NES Controller